Broad-Leaved Dock, Rice, Feta Cheese & Seaweed Recipe

-While filming Simone, we made a truly scrumptious broad-leaved dock recipe, consisting of wilted dock leaves, rice, feta and seaweed parcels.
+While filming my friend Simone, we made a truly scrumptious broad-leaved dock recipe, consisting of wilted dock leaves, rice, feta and seaweed parcels.
+Many people will turn their noses up at this recipe, because traditionally, Dock in the UK tastes rather bitter.

 However there is a secret to removing the bitterness, and it isn’t boiling the poor old plant in multiple changes of water.
 Oh no. Curious?
-Well you’re going to have to wait for another article, where all will be revealed, and I explode the fallacy that if a plant is bitter it must therefore taste horrible, and isn’t worthy of your attention.
+Well, you’re going to have to wait for another article, where all will be revealed, and I explode the fallacy that if a plant is bitter it must, therefore, taste horrible and isn’t worthy of your attention.

 Go on, step outside the box, and explore this delicious wild food recipe.